apiaryhq/silex-sms-login-provider/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 Silex add on to provide SMS based login service.
 This is a 2-step process.
 First the user enters their mobile phone number, an SMS is sent to their phone that contains a login code.
 The user enters the code to validate the session and login.

+This package is compliant with PSR-1, PSR-2 and PSR-4.
+If you notice compliance oversights, please send a patch via pull request.

 ## Install